Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 -

-Aluminium fork
+Aluminum fork

 As you would expect from Salsa, the alloy frame has an abundance of bikepacking, rack and mudguard mounts ready for all riding from big gravel tours to daily commutes.
-The Journeyer also comes in both 700c and 650b options too with a healthy tire clearance of 650b x 58mm / 700c x 56mm.
+The Journeyer also comes in both 700c and 650b options with a healthy tire clearance of 650b x 58mm / 700c x 56mm.

-Salsa has specced a 1x9 speed microShift Advent drivetrain which offers simplicity and chain security on rough terrain, at the expense of smaller gear ratio gaps and a smaller 11 - 42t gear range.
+Salsa has specced a 1x9 speed microSHIFT Advent drivetrain which offers simplicity and chain security on rough terrain, at the expense of smaller gear ratio gaps and a smaller 11 - 42t gear range.

 How much should I pay for a good gravel bike?